 Multispecialty or Cooperative Practice:

-Joining a hospital network or a multispecialty hospital provides an exceptional opportunity to manage a variety of patients and collaborate with experienced specialists, which can greatly improve your skill set and assist in your professional development while giving an attractive salary.
+Joining a hospital network or a multispecialty hospital provides an excellent opportunity to manage a variety of patients and collaborate with experienced specialists.
+It can greatly improve your skill set and assist in your professional development while giving an attractive salary.

 - Clinical Research Associate